mnikpay/Multiomics-MR-scripts/README.md

 # Multiomics-MR-scripts
-Scripts to do multiomics data analysis based on MR approach as described in:
+Scripts to do multiomics data analysis based on MR approach
-"Multiomics screening identifies molecular biomarkers causally associated with the risk of coronary artery disease"